By Stefán Bessi

 Hiking Conditions and Safety

-Weather conditions in Iceland can change quickly, even in summer.
-Before heading out:
+Weather conditions in Iceland can change quickly, even during summer.

 • check weather at vedur.is